Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 6. __Creation of NAT Gateways__

-Defines the NAT Gateway resources that will be connected to the private subnets for internet connectivity
+Defines the NAT Gateway resources that will be connected to the private subnets for internet connectivity.

 ```
 # Create NAT Gateway 1